missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 This record only includes non-personal details of the individual’s driving history, including traffic violations and accidents.
 An individual choosing to obtain the records in person may visit any Missouri License office in the vicinity to request the records for a small fee.

-The records may also be obtained via mail or fax by sending a written request to theDriver License Record Center.
-The driver’s name, date of birth, driver’s license number, and the appropriate fees will be required to process this request.
+The records may also be obtained via mail or fax by sending a written request to the Driver License Record Center.
+The driver’s name, date of birth, driver’s license number, and the appropriate fees may be required to process this request.

 Driver Records with Personal Information

-This record will include personal information such as;
+This record includes personal information such as:

 • The record holder’s name